UMANG13-coder/Neoapps.ai-Documentation/docs/Overview/quick_overview.md

 - [Overview of Components creation and configuration](./Componenets_creation&configurations.md).
 - [Overview of Advanced Components configuration for Developers](./advanced_configuration.md).

-### Understand Your Drag and Drop and Frontend Code for Customization
+### Understand Your Drag & Drop and Frontend Code for Customization

 - The drag-and-drop interface simplifies the app development process, but understanding the underlying frontend code is essential for advanced customization beyond the UI builder's capabilities.